sasha-khbrv/devChallengesInputs/README.md

 # devChallenges Inputs

-Used React, Formik, yup, scss and css-classes.
+Used React, Formik, Yup and Sass.

 Made for https://devchallenges.io/.